alangordon258/SelfDrivingCar-Term1-Proj2/writeup_template.md

-###Test a Model on New Images
+## 4. Test a Model on New Images

-####1.
 I searched for and found 7 images of German traffic signs on the web.
 The seven images are shown below.

 ![alt text][image1] ![alt text][image2] ![alt text][image3]
 ![alt text][image4] ![alt text][image5] ![alt text][image6]